kostyfisik/Radius2/README.md

 - A sleek, minimalist interface
 - Ad-free browsing
-- A variety of proxied games in our exclusive games section!

 ### How to Host Radius
 We’re currently working on enabling easy self-hosting options.
 In the meantime, you can create an iframe to embed the main site for personal use.